-Sakura didn't visit the Hokage the next morning, nor did she visit him the day after.
+Sakura didn't visit the Hokage the next morning, nor did she visit him the day after that.
 It wasn't an official summons—nor a semi-official request—and as the letter hadn't been work-related Sakura knew she would be left alone for a bit.
 The Hokage was too busy to find time to search for her as a personal errand.

 Sasuke was back, if the rumors were true, but he was so much of a non-issue these days that Sakura knew the risk of running into him was minimal.
-Still, she made herself scarce.
+Still, she made herself extra scarce.
 The Last Uchiha didn't care about her one way or another, but he and the Hokage were close.
 If he saw her around there was a chance he might say something to Naruto, and Naruto was nosy.
 Very nosy.
-Sakura made sure to stay in her office from sunup to sundown as a result, and when she did leave she always took the long, scenic route used by civilians.
+Sakura made sure to stay in her office from sunup to sundown, and when she did leave she always took the long, scenic route used by civilians.
 Her odds of being undetected were better that way.

 At her desk, Sakura dropped the paper she was working on and rubbed at her forehead, willing her headache to go away.
-She was too tired to deal with the Hokage right now—with anyone, really —and her former teammate was an unnecessary distraction.
+She was too tired to deal with the Hokage right now—with anyone, really—and her former teammate was an unnecessary distraction.

 Across the table, Jiro shot her a nervous glance.